prateekkalra/movie-py-cli/README.md

 # How to Use:

-For using it, simply change directory to the main folder (movie-py-cli) and pass the title of your desired movie to retreive its information.
+For using it, simply change directory to the main folder (movie-py-cli), run the script as below by passing the title of your desired movie to retreive its information.
-Note that this script is written with Python 3.~.
+(Note that this script is written with Python 3.~.)

     $ python3 movie-py.py peaceful warrior